 Soundscapes monitoring in the Lake Meredith National Recreation Area was conducted in late 2008 and early 2009.
 The 2008 monitoring during November and December is representative of the low ORV use or quiet season in the national recreation area.
 Measurements during February and March 2009, particularly during the Sand Drags event, are representative of peak use of the national recreation area.
 The annual Sand Drags event draws an estimated 30,000 people to Lake Meredith and adjacent lands for a weekend of motorsports activities.
 Attendees participate in semiorganized drag races along sand bars of the Canadian River.
 The event attracts many off-road enthusiasts, who drive ORVs including 4×4s, dune buggies, dirt bikes, ATVs, modified trucks, and lifted trucks.
-Use of the national recreation area is concentrated primarily in the Rosita ORV use area and off-national recreation area lands between U.S. Highway 287 and the Rosita entrance.
+The sand drags event does not occur on national recreation area land; however, during the event there is an increase in visitation concentrated primarily in the Rosita ORV use area and off-national recreation area lands between U.S. Highway 287 and the Rosita entrance.
 The Blue Creek ORV use area also receives increased use.
 The following sections describe the soundscapes monitoring locations, data collection, data analysis methodology, and results.
-For additional detailed technical information on the soundscapes monitoring, refer to "Appendix B: Lake Meredith National Recreation Area Acoustic Monitoring and Modeling of Off-road Vehicles."
+For additional detailed technical information on the soundscapes monitoring, the report "Lake Meredith National Recreation Area Acoustic Monitoring and Modeling of Off-road Vehicles" can be found online at http://parkplanning.nps.gov/lamr.